expresspigeon/blog/src/content/posts/2012/free-email-newsletter-templates.md

 Speaking of easy, if you don't like the column width, simply adjust them by dragging to your desired width.

-##Here's how to start an [email newsletter](https://expresspigeon.com/gallery) with an Express Pigeon template:
+##Here's how to start an with an one of our templates:

 ​1.
 Login to your Express Pigeon account.  *Don't have one?* [Sign up